timecounts/parallel-transpile/README.md

   -o, --output        the output directory
   -p, --parallel      how many instances to run in parallel
+                        (defaults to number of CPUs) -m, --maxParallel   maximum number of instances to run in parallel (defaults to 16)
-                        (defaults to number of CPUs) -t, --type          add a type to be converted, see below (can be called multiple times) -n, --newer         only build files newer than destination files
+  -t, --type          add a type to be converted, see below
+                        (can be called multiple times) -n, --newer         only build files newer than destination files -d, --delete        delete files that no longer have a source -x, --paranoid      don't trust compiled code to be unmodified

 Types